-Care must be taken when mounting the Airmax Accessory slab coil to the side or back of a Airmax fan coil.
-This is acceptable only with the use of a minimum 6" spacer/transition.
-The short spacer/transition fitting will move the coil face away from the back of the fan/motor housing.
-Failure to do so will cause excessive or non-uniform velocity across the coil surface and may cause condensate to carry over into the fan coil cabinet.
+Care must be taken when mounting the Airmax Accessory slab coil directly to the side of a Airmax vertical airflow fan coil.
+This is acceptable only on the side of the fan coil opposite the fan motor end.
+If mounting the coil on the side where the end of the fan motor is located use a short spacer fitting to move the coil face away from the back of the motor housing.
+Failure to do so will cause excessive or non-uniform velocity across the coil surface and may cause condensate carry over into the fan coil cabinet.